wbrowar/craft-grid/README.md

 {% endgrid %}
 ```

 - The `grid` block requires that you pass in your grid field (`entry.gridHandle`).
-Grid will determine the element and target field associated with the Grid field, however this can also be set (see Advanced Options).
+Grid will determine the element and target field associated with the Grid field, however this can also be set (see [Advanced Twig Options](https://github.com/wbrowar/craft-grid#advanced-twig-options)).
 The `grid` block creates an HTML element along with the appropriate classes.
 - On the `grid` block, `gridItems` is a variable that‘s name can be set to anything you‘d like.
 - `gridItems` represents all of the content in the target field—along with data from the `grid` block.
 A `for` loop is used to access each grid item.
 - The `griditem` block creates an HTML element with the right classes to make your layout work.